seb-patron/archived-seb-patron.github.io/_posts/2018-06-10-living-value-dense-life.markdown

 #### what exactly is a value dense life?

 Of course, before one can begin living a value dense life, it helps to know exactly what a value filled life is.
 And that starts with what exactly a value is.
 This could be a long, long question that is worthy of its own blog post.
 Instead, I'll cheat and use author and philosopher [Ayn Rand's][ayn-rand-bio] objectivism answer: Value can only exist if there is something to gain or lose.
-Therefor, life is value because one chooses to live.
-Life has value because there is something to gain, and quite obviously there is something to lose (one's life).

 A value is a way of determining what one should be doing to maximize the gains they want and avoid the losses they don't want.
 Values, in short, help us determine where to put our energy and focus so that we can gain (happiness, peace, money, etc) and avoid loss (health, freedom, etc).